Celebrating Ireland's greatest mathematician

 Ireland’s scientific and mathematic tradition underpins our economy.
 Over the last 50 years, it has transformed to become dynamic, innovative, high-tech and has digital at its core.

 As this transformation continues at pace, so too will the need for people to have advanced digital and numerical literacy skills.
 Ibec is committed to promoting STEM (science, technology, engineering and maths) education to encourage people to consider STEM related careers but also because we recognise STEM’s key role in safeguarding Ireland’s economic future.

 Ibec is delighted to partner with the Royal Irish Academy on Hamilton Day to promote the lasting legacy of an Irish man who made a seminal contribution to the world around us today.

-The event is free to attend and you can register to attend here.
+The virtual event is free to attend, and you can register your attendance here.

 IIllustration and Design: Lily Gaertner.
 “Hamilton Did It!”
 Copy writing: Jake Skelly.
 BA Design Visual Communication Programme, TU Dublin School of Creative Arts.